 For more information, go to the ATO website.

 Unclaimed super is different to lost super.
-‘Unclaimed super’ refers to super that is eligible to be withdrawn from your super fund, but the fund has been unable to contact you.
+In most cases, ‘Unclaimed super’ refers to super that is eligible to be withdrawn from your super fund, but the fund has been unable to contact you.
 Unclaimed super can include the super of:

 - fund members aged over 65